 Crispy Garlic Potatoes with Sriracha Sauce

-- salt (I used large grain sea salt which was great)
+- Salt (I used large grain sea salt, like Maldon, which was great)

 - Bring a large pot of water to a rolling boil.
 Add the potatoes and boil until fork tender (about 15 minutes, depending on the size of the potatoes).
 Drain and allow to sit at room temperature until cool enough to handle.